scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 ![Alt text](geekbench-6-scores-gpu.png)

 > [!WARNING]
-> I do not take any responsibility and not liable for any damage caused by use of information through this repository.
+> I hereby disclaim any responsibility and liability for any damages that may arise from the use of information provided within this repository.
 ## Specifications

 <table>